AdguardTeam/DnsLibs/CODE_STYLE.md

 ### Doxygen comments
 - All public methods and functions should be documented.
-- We use Javadoc style with `autobrief` feature.
+- Use Javadoc style with `autobrief` feature.
 - `autobrief` means that first statement of long description is automatically become brief description.
   So `@brief` is redundant.
 - Use `@return`, not `@returns`